isomerpages/mas-moneysense/index.md

       image: /images/Homepage/scam laptop.png
       alt: stay-updated
-      description: To strengthen your finances, you need to know about new financial instruments and understanding the changing environment.
+      description: To strengthen your finances, you need to know about new financial instruments and understand the changing environment.
   - infopic:
       title: Are You Planning Your Finances Well?
       button: Find Out More